auzxo/discord-bot/README.md

-# discord-bot
+# meoww
 open source discord bot can be used as base for people trying to learn discordjs

 # notes
-grabs avatars
+* grabs avatars
-talking ben
+* talking ben
-status always set to 'streaming' with any twitch connection idk what im doing w this anymore
+* status always set to 'streaming' with any twitch connection
+* idk what im doing w this anymore